Science & Engineering Node Services — UB Engineering / Natural Sciences & Mathematics — University at Buffalo

 Student Computer Software Purchases

-The first source for essential computer software is the UB Tech Tools web site.
+The first source for essential computer software is the UBIT software site web site.
 This includes software that helps secure your computer and software that will of benefit to your academic work.
-UBMicro is an additional source for necessary software, as are many electronics and media stores in the WNY area.

 Faculty and Staff Computer Software Purchases